bandprotocol/falcon/README.md

 ---
 ## Getting Started
+**Note:** This guide assumes that the program runs on a Linux environment.
 ### 1. Node Installation

 #### 1.1 Node Configuration
 - make, gcc, g++ (can be obtained from the build-essential package on linux)
 - wget, curl for downloading files